siddhartha-gadgil/DeptWeb/_seminars/swarnava.md

 title: Conformal blocks, strange duality and the moduli space of curves.
 ---
-Abstract: Conformal blocks are refined invariants of tensor product of representations of a Lie algebra that give a special class of vector bundles on the moduli space of curves.
+Conformal blocks are refined invariants of tensor product of representations of a Lie algebra that give a special class of vector bundles on the moduli space of curves.
 In this talk, I will introduce conformal blocks and explore connections to questions in algebraic geometry